grumpydev/SuperSimpleViewEngine/README.md

 Example: @If.HasUsers Users found! @EndIf

 The above example will expand to "Users found!" if the model has a collection called "Users" and it contains items.

+### HTML Encoding
+Both the @Model and @Current keywords (with or without parameters) can have an optional ! after the @ to HTML encode the output.

+Example: @!Model.Test

+Would HTML encode the output.